beril76/Movie-Recommendation-Engine/README.md

 **Problem Statement**

 To build a Content-Based Movie Recommendation Engine with Natural Language Processing for South Indian languages ie Malayalam, Tamil, Telugu and Kannada.

 **Description**

-Data - web scraped from IMDB
+Data - web scraped from IMDB.

 Obtained a csv file with around 800 movies ie around 200 from each of the languages.